rdipalma/PKT-Esempi/README.md

-# PKT-Esempi
+# PKT-Example
-Esempio di reti realizzate con packet tracert
+Example of networks built with packet tracert